iafisher/isqlite/README.md

 from isqlite import Database

 with Database(":memory:") as db:
-    # Create the tables defined in the database.
-This only needs to be done once.
-    db.create_table("teams", "id INTEGER NOT NULL PRIMARY KEY", "name TEXT NOT NULL") db.create_table(
-        "employees",
-        "id INTEGER NOT NULL PRIMARY KEY",
-        "name TEXT NOT NULL",
-        "age INTEGER",
-        "team INTEGER REFERENCES teams",
-    )

     # Create a new row in the database.
     pk = db.create("employees", {"name": "John Doe", "age": 30})